sattiPavan1999/pdf-rag-app/README.md

 start frontend : cd frontend -> open index.html
 start backend : cd backend -> uvicorn main:app --reload
 add a .env file and paste the openAI API key in this format (OPENAI_API_KEY = "***")

+It is a simple RAG application in which we can upload pdf and ask questions related to that pdf